StephenCleary/CalculatedProperties/README.md

             PropertyChanged(this, args);
     }

-Next, create read/write "trigger" properties (pass the default value in the getter):
+Next, create read/write _trigger_ properties (pass the default value in the getter):

     public int MyValue
     {